crunny/geohuntr/README.md

 *Discord: .crunny*

-This script provides a tool to find the location of your current GeoGuessr game.
+This script provides a tool to find the location of your current GeoGuessr game (Singleplayer Modes).

 ## Features: